- Global Information

 Numbers of people with dementia

 Demographic ageing is a worldwide process that shows the successes of improved health care over the last century.
 Many are now living longer and healthier lives and so the world population has a greater proportion of older people.
 Dementia mainly affects older people, although there is a growing awareness of cases that start before the age of 65.
-By 2050, people aged 60 and over will account for 22% of the world's population, with four-fifths living in Asia, Latin America or Africa.

 There are 7.7 million new cases of dementia each year, implying that there is a new case of dementia somewhere in the world every four seconds.

 ADI's World Alzheimer Report 2009 presents the most comprehensive global prevalence study of dementia to date and looks at levels of mortality, disability, strain on carers and dependency.
 The report includes estimates of the number of people with dementia in each world region.
 Our Policy Brief: The Global Impact of Dementia 2013-2050 gives updated numbers of people with dementia based on new estimated prevalence rates for China and Africa and new population estimates.